danieto98/SofAR_Project/README.md

 #### Libfreenect

-This library provides drivers for the Microsoft Kinect which you will have to install in the Raspberry Pi connected directly to the Husqvarna automower.
+This library provides drivers for the Microsoft Kinect.

 You will first need to clone the libfreenect library from source.
-Open up a terminal in your desire directory and run:
+Open up a terminal in your desired directory and run:
 ```
 git clone https://github.com/OpenKinect/libfreenect
 cd libfreenect